 Farragut not only provides a military order and structure to help prepare students for college and beyond, but also a well-rounded experience with opportunities to be involved in signature academic programs and many extracurricular activities outside of the academic day.
+Below is an example of the day of the life of a boarding student who attends Admiral Farragut Academy.

 Boarding School Benefits